 Whenever a pedestrian versus motor vehicle accident occurs, the aftermath is hellish.
 Typically, the pedestrian gets little chance at the scene to let the police know what happened since they are injured and hopefully en route to the hospital.
 This leaves just the driver to tell the story of what occurred, and many times, this story is jaded in the driver’s own favor and may in many cases end up in the final police report.

 Potential defendants in a pedestrian accident claim include drivers on the road and anyone charged with the maintenance of the road or street where the accident occurred.
 Drivers may e negligent in driver versus pedestrian accidents when:

-West Virginia is a comparative fault state, meaning that if the pedestrian is partly to blame or the accident, then the pedestrian’s award is reduced by the percentage of his blame.
-For example, if the pedestrian is ruled to be 20 percent to blame, then his award will be for 20 percent less than he would have gotten if he was 0 percent to blame.
-If the pedestrian is found to be more 50 percent or more at fault, then he cannot recover any compensation for his accident.
+West Virginia is a comparative fault state, meaning that if the pedestrian is partly to blame for the accident, then the pedestrian’s award is reduced by the percentage of his blame.
+For example, if the pedestrian is ruled to be 20 percent to blame, then his award will be 20 percent less than he would have gotten if he was 0 percent to blame.
+If the pedestrian is found to be more than 50 percent or more at fault, then he cannot recover any compensation for his accident.